Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 LAI Assistant Manager, Instructional Designer

-Sharley Kurtz holds a Master of Science degree in Instructional Design and Technology and a Bachelor of Sciences degree in Athletic Training from the University of North Dakota.
-Sharley has 12 years of experience in instructional design and higher education.
-Currently, she supervises the LAIC staff and operations, facilitates processes and solutions and provides technical support.
-Prior to her arrival at NDSU in 2018, Sharley worked as an Instructional Designer at the University of Colorado Colorado Springs and the University of North Dakota.
+Shar Kurtz holds a Master of Science degree in Instructional Design and Technology and a Bachelor of Sciences degree in Athletic Training from the University of North Dakota.
+Shar has 15 years of experience in instructional design and higher education.
+Currently, she supervises the LAIC staff and operations, facilitates processes and solutions, and provides technical support.
+Before she arrived at NDSU in 2018, Shar worked as an Instructional Designer at the University of Colorado Colorado Springs and the University of North Dakota.
 Her passion is assisting instructors in designing instruction and integrating technology into their courses to enhance student learning.

 Ademola Amida Picture